Wedding Planning, Wedding Styling

 6. Contrast

-Contrast is the use of opposite or unlike elements to emphasise differences and add interest.
+Contrast uses opposing or distinct elements to highlight differences and create visual interest.

 7. Harmony